Progxy/qcow-utils/README.md

 Just clone the repo (maybe using `--depth=1` for a shallow copy), and then simply include the `qcow_parser.h` header in your application.
 NOTE: at the moment we do not offer a make target to compile it into a dynamic/static library, but there will probably be.

-Once included just call the exposed functions: `qread` and `qwrite` to perform reading and writing operations.
+Once included just call the exposed functions: `qread` and `qwrite` to perform reading and writing operations, on arbitrary LBAs (Logical Block Addresses).

 ### Note

-The utility has been tested with the [Arch Linux](https://geo.mirror.pkgbuild.com/images/latest/Arch-Linux-x86_64-basic.qcow2) base qcow
+The utility has been tested with the [Arch Linux](https://geo.mirror.pkgbuild.com/images/latest/Arch-Linux-x86_64-basic.qcow2) base qcow.

 ## References